11 Evaluating forecasts

 Add discussion of shadow time and correlation.

-It is a best practice in forecasting to compare forecasts generated by more complex models to thus generated by simple “naive” models so that we can understand whether the additional complexity provides any gain in forecast capacity.
+It is a best practice in forecasting to compare forecasts from more complex models with those from simple “naive” models to assess whether the additional complexity provides any gain in forecast capacity.
 Two common naive models are persistence and “climatology”.

 The skill score compared a forecast model to a baseline model using the following equation